Gaeilge

 Digital Hub Development Agency

-The Digital Hub Development Agency (DHDA) was established in 2003 to oversee the Digital Hub initiative.
+The Digital Hub Development Agency (DHDA) was established in 2003 by the Digital Hub Development Agency Act to oversee the Digital Hub initiative.
 The original decision to establish the Digital Hub was taken in light of the success of other high-tech clusters around the world and was seen as an important contributor to Government policy for the development of the digital tech industry.
 The DHDA property portfolio comprises a campus of circa 5.6 acres located in the Liberties area of Dublin.

-The DHDA played an important role in the early development of the tech sector in Dublin and over 400 companies have progressed through the Hub since its foundation and have included Stripe, Slack and Etsy.
+The DHDA played an important role in the early development of the tech sector in Dublin and hundreds of companies have progressed through the Hub since its foundation including Slack, Stripe and Etsy.

 There are currently 31 companies employing 270 people located in the Digital Hub Campus.

-The Government recently announced that the DHDA is to be dissolved and its properties are to be transferred to the Land Development Agency.
-The decision was made following a strategic review commissioned by the Department of the Environment, Climate and Communications, which concluded that the digital tech sector in Dublin has developed significantly in the past twenty years, and that the Agency is no longer required in order to sustain the continued growth of the sector.
+The government announced in April 2021 that the DHDA is to be dissolved and its properties are to be transferred to the Land Development Agency (LDA).
+The decision was made following a strategic review commissioned by the Department of the Environment, Climate and Communications, which concluded that the digital tech sector in Dublin has developed significantly in the past twenty years, and that the Agency is no longer required to sustain the continued growth of the sector.
 The strategic review report can be found on the department's website.

-The managed wind down, which will take account of the needs of the clientele and staff of the DHDA and the community, is expected to be completed by mid-2022.
+The implementation of the government decision will take account of the needs of the clientele and staff of the DHDA and the local community, and is ongoing.
+The department is working closely with the LDA to transfer the DHDA properties before bringing forward legislation to dissolve the Digital Hub.
 The Digital Hub will continue to provide office space and business support services to growing technology companies and industry organisations during the wind down period.

 National Digital Research Centre